 WordPress is by far the most popular content management system (CMS) on the planet, but that doesn’t mean it’s a flawless platform straight out of the box.

 My content management frustrations with WordPress stem from my experience managing websites for the hospitality industry.
-I have been in the hotel business my entire life, and have worked in a marketing capacity for the past 9 years.
-The website of my current employer is a proprietary CMS which we chose for its publishing flow, among other things.
+I have been in the hotel business my entire life and have worked in a marketing capacity for the past 9 years.
+The website of my current employer is a proprietary CMS that we chose for its publishing flow, among other things.

 There are about 100 pages on this resort website.
 There is no blog.
 All of these pages are static, but they do need frequent updating.
 For example, the “Specials & Packages” page must be changed throughout the year as promotions come and go.
 It’s essential to have a platform that allows team members to make the necessary edits without changes actually going live until after a review.

 - You make website edits in draft mode.
 The public-facing site does not change.

 - The team reviews the edits.

 - You publish the finalized edits to the public-facing site.